-After you view a used car’s history report and you’re satisfied with that, this 12-step vehicle inspection checklist will ensure all bases are covered when you conduct your own informal inspection and test drive.
+So you decided to go and inspect a car for yourself and you want to know what to look out for?
+This 9-step vehicle inspection checklist will ensure all bases are covered when you conduct your own informal inspection and test drive.

 New cars in Canada are subject to GST and sales tax, depending on the province.
 However, when it comes to used vehicles, it’s a little different.
 Used cars that get sold through a car dealership do have federal and provincial sales taxes, but when a person buys a used vehicle from a private seller, there is no GST attached to the sales tag according to Canadian tax law.

 Instead, buyers of privately-owned vehicles only pay provincial sales taxes which are calculated based on the vehicle’s value, and this typically occurs when the used car is registered.